sxg133/sfdoc/README.md

 *    -r, --regex

-     Use if specified pattern is a regular expression.
+     Use if specified patterns are regular expressions.

 *    --noindex